Enjoy the stunning views of the harbour and sand dunes. Walk in the forest and see the two largest Kauri trees in the world.

 You will soon feel relaxed in these small communities of friendly people.
 Although the Hokianga is only an hour’s drive from The Bay of Islands and three and a half hours from Auckland, you will feel like you’ve left the cares of the city behind. more

 And there are also plenty of things to do - sandboarding, swimming, fishing, short and long walks, and more.

 Browse our range of New Zealand DVD's, New Zealand CD's, New Zealand travel packs, New Zealand travel books and New Zealand souvenirs and products.
 Only quality, value-for-money New Zealand products are sourced from reputable suppliers with efficient delivery times.
 Easy online purchase options.

 Mobile-friendly - Okopako Lodge is situated is on a family farm and has large decks with panoramic views of the countryside, native bush and Hokianga Harbour.
-Okopako aims to provide reasonably priced accommodation within a rural eco-farm and gardens setting.
-Lodge accommodation plus camp sites.
+Okopako provides reasonably priced accommodation within a rural eco-farm and gardens setting.
+Lodge accommodation plus tent and campervan sites.

 Mobile-friendly - Ferry Link Horeke - Kohukohu - Rawene, Far North & Twin Coast Cycle Trails, Ferry - Scenic and Historic Tours - Dinner Cruises - Charters

 Located near Horeke in the Hokianga are the unique geomorphic formation of a 1.6km-long valley with thousands of 'fluted' basalt boulders.
 The valley is accessible through a footpath (featuring 22 engineered wooden structures) leading visitors under, around and over the boulders, some up to 30m in height, through rainforest and past many native trees, palms and ferns.

 This New Zealand map does not display any listings on the map itself but may provide navigation by clicking on map symbol.
 Alternatively select a category or a region from the main links to find and view tourism businesses.